 - using a sanitized pair of tweezers to remove the splinter once it has surfaced

-However, if a splinter is completely beneath the skin, it is usually best to visit a doctor to have it removed.
+However, if a splinter is completely beneath the skin, it is usually best for someone to contact a doctor to arrange removal.

 It is important for a person to assess their wound before choosing a removal method.
 Things to look for include: